Trump and Biden Run Vastly Different Pandemic Campaigns

-North Carolina caps outdoor gatherings at 50 people to prevent the spread of the novel coronavirus, but don't tell that to President Donald Trump.
-He basked in a largely maskless crowd of several thousand supporters during a rally in this critical battleground state.
+WINSTON-SALEM, N.C.
+(AP) — North Carolina caps outdoor gatherings at 50 people to prevent the spread of the novel coronavirus, but don't tell that to President Donald Trump.
+He basked in a largely maskless crowd of several thousand supporters during a campaign rally in this critical state.

 A day earlier in Pennsylvania, Trump's Democratic challenger, Joe Biden, held a socially distanced meeting in a backyard.
 His team has been so attentive to local regulations that some staffers have left the room if they risked breaking the rules on crowd limits.